willnx/container_shell/README.rst

 Normally, to run a docker command you need to  be ``root`` or part of the ``docker`` group
 (which `effectively is root <https://docs.docker.com/engine/security/security/>`_).
-Container Shell avoids this by leveraging the `setgid <https://en.wikipedia.org/wiki/Setuid>`_ permission, allowing a user that is not part of the ``docker`` group the ability to access a admin-defined container.
+Container Shell avoids this by leveraging the `setuid <https://en.wikipedia.org/wiki/Setuid>`_ permission, allowing an unprivileged user the ability to access a admin-defined container.

 Installing